sourcemeta/learnjsonschema.com/content/2020-12/applicator/items.markdown

 If the `items` subschema is applied to any positions within the instance array, it produces an annotation result of boolean *true*, indicating that all remaining array elements have been evaluated against this keyword's subschema.
 This annotation affects the behavior of `unevaluatedItems` in the *Unevaluated* vocabulary.

-* The value of this keyword must be a valid JSON Schema.
 * `prefixItems` allows defining a fixed-length sequence of schemas for an array's initial items.
 * `items` applies its sub-schema to all elements after the `prefixItems` sequence (if present).
 * Analogous to `additionalProperties` for objects, `items` specifies a schema that each item in the array must adhere to.
 If an array has additional items beyond what's defined in `prefixItems`, they must conform to the schema specified under `items`.